baklai/baklai/README.md

 # Full Stack JavaScript Developer

-I am a Full Stack JavaScript Developer.
-I have experience with such frameworks as Node.js, Vue.js, VitePress, Nuxt, NestJS, Express, PrimeVue, Vuetify.
-I have experience with MySQL, MongoDB databases.
+I am a Full Stack JavaScript Developer with experience in frameworks such as Node.js, Vue.js, Vite, VitePress, Nuxt, NestJS, Express, PrimeVue, and Vuetify.
+I also have experience working with MySQL and MongoDB databases.